 And A Fiercely Protected Status Quo

 I have – for two years – been speaking to the dangers of functioning within and protecting the status quo in today’s business environments.
-Surfacing the topic of how counterproductive professional pedigree and elitist requirements are for employment in some companies, I hope to – at least – be the catalyst for dialogs around the inherent problems with the current system most organizations employ.
+Surfacing the topic of how counterproductive professional pedigree and elitist requirements are for employment in some companies, I hope to – at least – be the catalyst for dialogs around the inherent problems with the current “talent” system most organizations employ.
 The current hiring system and candidate journey is extremely costly for both the company and especially the candidate and does not necessarily identify the best potential employee(s) nor is it giving candidates the comfort of believing that the organizational culture is strong or that it values anything other than conformity and monotony.

 According to Gallup, 82% of hiring processes don’t pick the right talent